Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 The pipeline has three diffent modules for data loading, which each handle a different input type:

 - List of Pubmed IDs => Downloader module
-- CORD-19 metadatafile => CORD loader module
+- CORD-19 metadata csv file => CORD loader module
 - Free text => Text loader module

 ### 2.1.1 Downloader